selikon13/interactive-card/README.md

 ### 2. **Project launch (3 ways)**:
    #### 1. Just open HTML file
    #### 2. Via Live Server (https://github.com/ritwickdey/vscode-live-server-plus-plus )
-- Install the Live Server extension for VS Code
+- Install the Live Server extension for VS Code (or any other code editor)
 - Right click on `index.html` ☞ "Open with Live Server"
 - Will automatically open in browser at `http://localhost:5000`